Huffle-Buffle/ip/docs/README.md

 1. Ensure you have **Java 17 or above** installed on your computer.
 2. Download the latest `MiMi.jar` file from the **Releases** page.
 3. Place the file in your desired folder.
-4. Double-click the `MiMi.jar` file **or** run the following command:\
+4. Double-click the `MiMi.jar` file **or** run the following command:
 5. The MiMi GUI will launch.
-Type commands into the input box and press Enter / Send to interact.
+Type commands into the input box and press Enter/Send to interact.

    ```bash
    java -jar MiMi.jar